eluckie/can-we-talk/README.md

 ## Stretch Plans

-* As a user, I want to click a post to view additional details.
-For now simply hide/show some message content.
-(Hint: You could create a ``currentlySelectedPost`` Redux state key, and alter the value based on which post the user is selecting.)
+* As a user, I want my new posts to include a timestamp.
+And I want to see when other listings were posted, too.
+* As a user, I'd like posts with the most upvotes to appear higher on the page.
+(We haven't explicitly covered this in our curriculum, but here's a hint: You can complete logic before the ``return`` statement of a ``mapStateToProps()`` method!)

 ## License